cesanta/frozen/README.md

 Frozen printing API is pluggable.
 Out of the box, Frozen provides a way to print to a string buffer or to an opened file stream.
-It is easy to to tell Frozen to print to another destination, for example, to a socket, etc.
+It is easy to tell Frozen to print to another destination, for example, to a socket, etc.
 Frozen does this by defining an "output context" descriptor which has a pointer to a low-level printing function.
 If you want to print to another destination, just define your specific printing function and initialise